BjornJongenelen/Keycloak-documentation/pages/Setup.md

 (4 rows)
 ```

-If you do not want table layout, we can use expanded layout in “psql” with:
+If you do not want table layout, we can use expanded layout in `psql` with:
 ```shell
 \x
 SELECT schema_name FROM information_schema.schemata;